JackWFinlay/EscapeRoute/README.md

 }
 ```

+A limitation of this is that characters beyond U+FFFF cannot be escaped properly.

 ### Behavior Handlers

+#### EscapeRoute
 You can override the default behavior handling of any of the default behaviors
 by supplying a class using the [`IEscapeRouteBehaviorHandler`](EscapeRoute.Abstractions/Interfaces/IEscapeRouteBehaviorHandler.cs) interface.
 See the [BehaviorHandlers](EscapeRoute/BehaviorHandlers) for examples.